djbpitt/collatexInstallation/collatex-installation.md

 This tutorial explains how to install Python, CollateX, and IPython notebook for use in our CollateX workshop at DH2015 (Sydney).
 Workshop participants should install the software prior to the workshop.

+## The short form

+If you regularly use Python and other software, here are the instructions in a nutshell:

+* Ensure Python 3, preferably the [Anaconda](http://continuum.io/downloads.html) distribution
+* Install Graphviz (either through a package manager such as apt-get or MacPorts, or go to <http://www.graphviz.org/Download.php> and accept the license)
+* `pip install --pre collatex`
+* `pip install python-levenshtein`
+* `pip install graphviz`

+If not, read on!

 ## Installation

 To install CollateX, you need first to install Python 3 and then CollateX, along with some other programs, packages, and modules used by CollateX.
 Here’s how to do that in Mac OS X, Ubuntu Linux, and Microsoft Windows.
 The process described below will probably take between thirty minutes and an hour, depending on how familiar you are with installing programs on your system.
 The good news is that you only have to do the installation once, and launching CollateX after that will take almost no time.
-This tutorial assumes that you are running the latest version of Mac OS (10.10 Yosemite), Windows **[add versions]**, or Ubuntu Linux **[add versions]**.
+This tutorial assumes that you are running Mac OS X 10.8 or later, Windows 7 or 8, or Ubuntu Linux 14.04 LTS or later.

 In all of the steps below, if you are prompted to enter your password (which will happen the first time you use a `sudo` command), you should do so.

 ### Installing Python

-Your system may already have some version of Python installed, but for the workshop we recommend that you install and use the Anaconda Python distribution.
-CollateX will work with other distributions of Python 3, but the installation and configuration is more complicated, so for the workshop we are strongly recommending Anaconda.
+Your system may already have some version of Python installed, but we recommend that you install and use the Anaconda Python distribution.
+CollateX will work with other distributions of Python 3, but the installation and configuration is more complicated, so for the workshop we are using Anaconda.
 Installing Anaconda according to the instructions on their site should not interfere with other existing Python versions on your system.

-For MacOS, Linux, and Windows, the Python installation instructions are the same: install Anaconda Python from <http://continuum.io/downloads.html>.
-Be sure to click on the link that says <q>I want Python 3.4</q> before you download.
-Do not use Python distributions other than Anaconda.
+For MacOS, Linux, and Windows, the Python installation instructions are the same: install Anaconda Python from <http://continuum.io/downloads.html>. **Be sure to click on the link that says <q>I want Python 3.4</q> before you download**.
 If you are curious, there’s a useful Anaconda quick-start tutorial at <https://store.continuum.io/static/img/Anaconda-Quickstart.pdf>.

 <!--